- About Us

 Having a dwarf wall can be a great way to customise your structure and ensure it fits in beautifully with the rest of your garden.
 You can use whatever kind of brick style you prefer as long as the top course is a solid engineering brick so your structure has a solid face which can be fixed down to.

-If you are using stone to create your wall this can add real character to your structure, however you must enusre you use a coping stone for your top course to ensure a flush and level surface to affix your structure to.
+If you are using stone to create your wall this can add real character to your structure, however you must use a coping stone for your top course to ensure a flush and level surface to affix your structure to.
 If you'd like to discuss your options further please don't hesitate to give the office a call on 01829 271 888

 A single skin of brickwork will make a suitable footing for your structure.
 Alternatively, a double skin wall tied together can offer a more substantial and longer lasting base that may prove more suitable for your needs.